 When the kids are out of school, it is the perfect time for your family to reconnect and discover an incredible part of the world during your annual family vacation.
-Instead of road tripping or heading to the beach, consider heading to South America for the adventure of a lifetime.
+Instead of road tripping or heading to the beach, consider voyaging to South America for the adventure of a lifetime.

-Buenos Aires and Uruguay
+1) Buenos Aires and Uruguay

+Is your family a fan of the movie Rio?
 Recreate the animated movie on your next family vacation.
-The main attractions of the city are fun for a family that has kids of any age because of the incredible opportunities.
-Picture you and your family riding a cable car up the mountain or stopping to take in the gigantic Christ the Redeemer statue.
+The main attractions of the city offer incredible opportunities that are fun for a family with kids of any age.
+Just picture you and your family riding a cable car up the massive Sugar Loaf mountain or stopping to take in the breathtaking Christ the Redeemer statue.

-Iguazu and Ibera
+3) Iguazu and Ibera